 (2) Audit & Supervisory Committee

-The Audit & Supervisory Committee comprises a total of four persons, including three Independent Outside Directors (part-time Audit & Supervisory Committee members) and one Internal Director (a full-time Audit & Supervisory Committee member).
+The Audit & Supervisory Committee comprises a total of four persons, including one Director and three independent Outside Directors.

 Through the following activities, the Audit & Supervisory Committee works to conduct objective and effective audits from an independent position.